MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 ~~~
 {: .language-python}

 Now the behavior should be the same as before.
 You can also delete `functions.py` if you would like since we no longer have functions in that file (you must also delete it from your `__init__.py` file, of course.)

 We haven't yet included our `io` subpackage, meaning that the user would have to import this package if they wanted to use it.
-For example, to use the xyz functions
+For example, to use the xyz functions,

 ~~~
 import molecool.io.xyz